klemola/matiasklemola.com/content/articles/typescript-union-types.md

 ### Live example with React

 So far the `render` function has only served as an example and is never called.
-[Here's a live example](https://codesandbox.io/s/j3wxq7q073?fontsize=14&view=preview) (with React) that actually renders something.
+[Here's a live example][demo-one] (with React) that actually renders something.

 ## Advanced example: Initializing an application